 In March 2018, the Company entered into a collaboration agreement with Heidelberg Pharma Research GmbH, ("HDPR") whereby the parties agreed to combine the Company's stem cell platform with proprietary antibodies across up to four exclusive targets with HDPR's proprietary Antibody Targeted Amanitin Conjugates platform.
 Under the agreement, the Company may pay upfront technology access fees, research exclusivity fees and payment for research support.
 Additionally, upon the exercise of certain license rights, the Company may be obligated to pay HDPR development, regulatory and commercial milestone payments of up to \$83.5 million per target as well as royalties on net sales of products licensed under the agreement.
-During the three and six months ended June 30, 2018, the Company recorded \$0.1 million and \$0.8 million, respectively, to research and development expense related to this agreement for upfront technology access fees, research exclusivity fees and research support.
+During the three and nine months ended September 30, 2018, the Company recorded less than \$0.1 million and \$0.8 million, respectively, of research and development expense related to this agreement for upfront technology access fees, research exclusivity fees and research support.
+In October 2018, the Company exercised one of its options under the agreement for an exclusive development and commercialization license with respect to a target, which resulted in a low single digit million dollar payment to HDPR.